PeasOfMind/quiz-app/README.md

 # quiz-app
-quiz on food and personal care product ingredients
+Quiz on food and personal care product ingredients

 Question number and score are tracked at the top of the page & feedback is provided after each question